mozilla/mig/doc/configuration.rst

     GOPATH=. go get -u github.com/streadway/amqp
 	...

-Each component of MIG can be built independently with 'make mig-action-generator', 'make mig-scheduler' and 'make mig-agent'.
+Each component of MIG can be built independently with 'make mig-action-generator', 'make mig-action-verifier', 'make mig-scheduler', 'make mig-api', and 'make mig-agent'.
 To build the entire platform, simply run 'make'.

 .. code:: bash